lexerdev/documentation/source/includes/_identities.md

 ```

 As outlined in [Access Tokens](#access-tokens) a set of tokens are required for all communication with the API.
 An API token along with a Contributor and/or a Consumer token is required.

 You can validate your tokens by making a `curl` request to the API.
 A `403 Forbidden` will be returned if your tokens are invalid.

 Contact [support@lexer.io](mailto:support@lexer.io) if you require assistance.

 ## Contributions

+XXX: What is a contribution

 The presence of a valid `contributor_token` in the input payload instructs the Identity API to create or update a unique identity.
 Generally, two or more _linkage attributes_, or `links`, that are unique to an identity, must be provided in order for an identity to be created.